‘America’s Got Talent’ 2017: Darci Lynne Shines In ‘AGT’ Finale Performance [Video]

 For her performance, she started talking with both her puppets, as Oscar was nervous being in front of so many people.
 Petunia, on the other hand, was not nervous at all.
 She thought the show was all about her, as the diva came out.
 Together, they sang “With a Little Help From My Friends” by The Beatles.

 The judges seemed to love it, as they gave her a standing ovation after the performance.
-Mel B, who gave her that golden buzzer way back when, said that Darci Lynne is “hands-down incredible.”
+Mel B, who gave her that golden buzzer way back, said that Darci Lynne is “hands-down incredible.”
 She even went on to say she could win this.
-Heidi Klum seemed to agree with that, as she said that Darci Lynne “may have won herself $1 million right there.”
+Heidi Klum seemed to agree with that and said that Darci Lynne “may have won herself $1 million right there.”

 If you want @itsDarciLynne to win #AGT tomorrow, RETWEET and vote for her tonight. #AGTFinale pic.twitter.com/mp2da7adj4